wader/jqjq/README.md

 - Rethink invalid path handling, current `[null]` is used as sentinel value.
 - `{a:123} | .a |= empty` should remove the key.
 - Lookup ident and bindings during parse, ex `def f(no_used): 123; f(does_not_exist)` and `def f: $does_not_exist, does_not_exist; 123` should fail.
+- Add a AST re-write stage between parse and eval? some rewrite done during eval can probably happen before
+- Test arguments, env, `$ENV`/`$ARGS` somehow? extend the test format?
+- Refactor to share more between filter mode and REPL (globals etc)
+- Move lookup of env, args etc to `builtin_undefined_func`

 ### Useful references